DDB Worldwide: Longstanding client relationships

-Since Doyle Dane Bernbach commenced a US relationship with Volkswagen in 1959, it has been a consistent and significant client in various parts of the world.
-Needham Harper started working with McDonald's in the 1960s and that client has worked with DDB in several countries unceasingly since then.
+Since Doyle Dane Bernbach commenced a relationship with Volkswagen in 1959, it has been a consistent and significant client in various parts of the world.
+Needham Harper began working with McDonald's in the 1960s, a relationship that continued in several countries since then.
 A global relationship with ExxonMobil has been consistent since the 1960s.
 As of 2020, longstanding broad worldwide relationships continue to be held with Unilever and Johnson & Johnson.

 Leadership since 1986

 Presidents or Global CEOs since the formation of DDB Needham in 1986: